flotob/CGSamplePlugin/docs/stripe-integration-plan.md

 ## 5. Frontend Integration (@stripe/stripe-js)

-1.  **Billing Section UI:**
+Implement a modular approach using custom hooks and a dedicated component for reusability.

-    *   Locate the placeholder for "Plan & Billing" in the admin account section.
+1.  **Custom Hooks (@tanstack/react-query):**
-    *   Display the community's current plan (based on `communities.current_plan_id`).
+    *   `useCommunityBillingInfo`: Create a hook to fetch data from `/api/community/billing-info`.
+Encapsulates data fetching, caching, loading, and error states for community plan details and `stripe_customer_id`.
-    *   If on 'free' plan: Show an "Upgrade to Pro" button.
+    *   `useCreateCheckoutSession`: Create a `useMutation` hook to call `POST /api/stripe/create-checkout-session`.
+Manages the API call state (loading, error) and handles the redirect to Stripe Checkout using `@stripe/stripe-js` on success.
-    *   If on 'pro' plan (or other paid plan): Show plan details and a "Manage Subscription" button.
+    *   `useCreatePortalSession`: Create a `useMutation` hook to call `POST /api/stripe/create-portal-session`.
+Manages the API call state and handles the redirect to the Stripe Billing Portal on success.
-2.  **Upgrade Flow:**
+2.  **Dedicated UI Component (`BillingManagementSection.tsx`):**
-    *   "Upgrade" button calls `/api/stripe/create-checkout-session`.
+    *   Create a new component responsible for displaying billing status and actions.
-    *   On success, retrieve `sessionId`.
+    *   Uses `useCommunityBillingInfo` to fetch data.
-    *   Use `stripe.redirectToCheckout({ sessionId })` from `@stripe/stripe-js` to redirect the user to Stripe.
+    *   Conditionally renders current plan info ("Free Plan" / "Pro Plan").
-    *   Handle potential errors from the API call or `redirectToCheckout`.
+    *   Conditionally renders either an "Upgrade to Pro" button or a "Manage Subscription" button (only if `stripe_customer_id` exists).
-3.  **Manage Subscription Flow:**
+    *   Uses the mutation hooks (`useCreateCheckoutSession`, `useCreatePortalSession`) to get mutate functions and loading states for the buttons.
-    *   "Manage Subscription" button calls `/api/stripe/create-portal-session`.
+    *   Handles displaying loading states on buttons and showing errors via `useToast`.
-    *   On success, retrieve `portalUrl`.
+3.  **Integration in Admin Settings (`AdminView.tsx`):**
-    *   Redirect the user: `window.location.href = portalUrl;`.
+    *   Import and render the `<BillingManagementSection />` component within the `activeSection === 'account'` block, replacing the placeholder.
-    *   Handle potential errors.
+4.  **Handling 402 Errors Elsewhere:**
-4.  **Handling 402 Errors:**
+    *   When other parts of the application receive a structured 402 error:
-    *   When API calls (like creating/activating a wizard) return the structured 402 error, the frontend should parse the error details.
+        *   Display a relevant message (e.g., "Upgrade required to add more wizards").
-    *   Instead of just showing a generic error toast, it could display a more specific message like "Upgrade to Pro to add more active wizards (Limit: 3)" and include a prominent link/button directing the user to the Billing Section UI.
+        *   Provide an "Upgrade" button/link that directly triggers the mutation function from the `useCreateCheckoutSession` hook, initiating the checkout flow without necessarily rendering the full `<BillingManagementSection />`.

 ## 6. Metered Billing (Aspirational / Phase 2)